brainboxdotcc/DPP/docpages/advanced_reference/docs_style_standards.md

 Your text and images should be in English.

+## Images

+Images are a great way to show people what they can expect at the end, a lot of tutorials don't have them but don't feel like you can't add any!
+We ask that you don't add images that aren't inappropriate and only add them if they make sense.
+Cut them down to a size that is very readable (if possible) and only contains information that is needed, for example, we don't need to see your server's channels list if the tutorial isn't covering it!

+Take a look at some tutorial pages (for example, \ref embed-message and \ref callback-functions) to understand what we mean.

 ## Grammar and Spelling

 Your spelling and grammar matters a lot, it's essential that you get it right.
-We do have a GitHub Action runner that may flag for incorrect spellings for if you accidentally spell something incorrectly (We're all human!).
+We do have a GitHub Action runner that may flag for incorrect spellings if you accidentally spell something incorrectly (We're all human!), so keep an eye out for that.
 If this falsely flags you, read the \ref coding-standards page for more information about how to tell it to ignore a word.

 ## Consistency

 Try to match other pages if you are making a similar guide (for example, the building from source pages).
 If the pages are inconsistent, they will start to confuse people.
+This also goes for pages that may not even be similar!
+For example, you should try keep your code examples similar to others, so that people don't get confused and can easily follow along.

 ## Being Simplistic